sreechand2002/sreechand2002/README.md

 ### About Me

-I am a 2nd year CSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
+I am a CSE undergraduate student at Dayananda Sagar College Of Engineering, Bangalore!
 My interest lies in web development, app development and computer vision and have been workingon these fields for quite sometime.
 I ❤ contributing to Open Source.